Roy-Tapas/visualization/README.md

 ```
 $Jupyter lab
 ```
-Create a .env file and enter your API keys for the following:
+_Create a .env file_ and enter your API keys for the following:
 * MAPBOX_API_KEY = "enter your key here"
-* In case you don't have MAPBOX_API_KEY, you need to signup to MAPBOX to get the API key.
+* In case you don't have MAPBOX_API_KEY, you need to signup with MAPBOX to get the API key.

-open rental_analysis.ipynb and dashboard.ipynb in jupyter notebook and run each cells one after another.
+Open **rental_analysis.ipynb** and **dashboard.ipynb** in jupyter notebook and run each cells one after another.

 ## Important points to note